dd32/add-from-server/readme.txt

 So i present, "Add From Server" a WordPress plugin which allows you to browse the filesystem on the webserver and copy any files into the WordPress uploads system, Once "imported" it'll be treated as any other uploaded file, and you can access it via the Media

-Note: French, Spanish, German and Farsi translations are included.
+Note: French, Spanish, German and Persion translations are included.
 I cannot nativly speak these languages, If you find an error, or would like me to add your translation, You can contact me via: http://dd32.id.au/contact-me/

 == FAQ ==